GunnarHolwerda/CommandBot/README.md

 4. Implement the `run`, `help`, and `validate` functions from BaseCommand (You can skip validate if no validation needs to be done)
 5. In your `__init__.py` include a line:
 `from .<your_command>_command import <CommmandClassName>`
-6. Run `$ ./discord_bot.py -u` to include your command in the known commands list
+6. Run `$ ./discord_bot.py -u` to include your command in the known commands list, all_commands.py

 If you want your command to persist across restarts of the Bot, you will call `self._write_to_startup()`, this will write out the function as it was called to `startup.py` which is ran every time the bot is run